Gluten-Free Coconut Cranberry Bread

 Preheat oven to 350F.

-Mix eggs, coconut flour, flax seed, honey, and coconut oil together.
+Mix eggs, coconut flour, flaxseed, honey, and coconut oil together.
 Beat well.
 Allow the batter to rest for 15 to 20 minutes.
 It should be the consistency of a thick muffin batter.
 Add more flour if it is too liquidy, 2 tbsp. at a time.
-Allow to rest for 10 minutes between additions to allow the coconut flour fully absorb the liquid.
+Allow it to rest for 10 minutes between additions to allow the coconut flour to fully absorb the liquid.
 Add salt, baking powder and dried cranberries to the batter.
 Spread in a greased bread pan, about 3/4s full.
 Sprinkle coconut on top.

-Allow to cook completely before slicing.
+Allow it to cool completely before slicing.

-There is a light coconut fragrance when it first comes out of the oven but there is no coconut taste in the finished baked goods, unless you add additional coconut to the top.
+There is a light coconut fragrance when it first comes out of the oven but there is no coconut taste in the finished baked goods unless you add additional coconut to the top.

-For those foregoing gluten or wheat based baking, coconut flour offers comfort, convenience, and the pleasure of eating baked goods without the trauma.
+For those foregoing gluten or wheat-based baking, coconut flour offers comfort, convenience, and the pleasure of eating baked goods without the trauma.